TrevKC/TrevKC/README.md

 - 💞️ I’m looking to collaborate on ... anything to help me on my journey to becoming a professional
 - 📫 How to reach me ... @TrevKC

 I'm a beginner developer.
-Looking for any help in becoming a professional developer.
+Looking to learn from anyone willing to help.
+I want to one day change the world. #disciplined #committed